Open menu with table of contents iOS Development - Swift Fundamentals

 fatherChristmas.itIsChristmasEve()

-73 Protocol Extensions
+75 Protocol Extensions - Introduction

 • Allows to add functionality to existing classes or protocols